 Ms Martin says an anomaly in the law needs to be fixed so such children get better financial support.

-Next story in Political: Errant tenants can't apply for state houses
+Next story in Politics: Errant tenants can't apply for state houses

 Copyright © 2012, Radio New Zealand